subhashbs36/PiGlasses-Intelligent-Text-Scanner-Audio-Reader/README.md

 ## Use Cases

-- **Reading Assistance**: Helps visually impaired individuals by converting printed text into speech.
+- **Reading Assistance**: Aids visually impaired individuals by converting printed text into speech.
 - **Hands-free Reading**: Enables users to listen to scanned documents without the need to manually read or hold the document.
-- **Educational Tool**: Aids students and educators by converting textbooks or lecture notes into audio format.
+- **Educational Tool**: Supports students and educators by converting textbooks or lecture notes into audio format.

 ## Requirements